Self-Publishing on Amazon: Pros and Cons

 Full Control over the Cost

-Now let’s talk money for a bit.
-According to selfpublishing.com, it costs anywhere from $200 to $2500 to publish a book.
+Now let’s talk money.
+It’s well-known that it may cost you a reasonable sum or a ridiculous fortune to publish a book.
 This includes designing the book cover, formatting, editing, and printing.
-And while you might still need a book designer and book editor to polish your ebook, the cost of printing is out of the equation.
-So what you spend on your ebook is really up to you.
-This means that it’s much cheaper to go down the self-publishing road, which isn’t at all the case in traditional publishing.
+While you might still need a book designer and book editor to polish your ebook, the cost of printing is absent unless you intend to publish in print.

 High Royalties